foxmask/baeuda/README.md

 # 배우다 - Beauda - Learn - Apprendre

-Create Anki deck and Card from you markdown file
+Create Anki deck and Card from your markdown files

 ## :package: Installation